 Two variables related to remediation easements (settlement probability and settlement year) were chosen for inclusion in the Monte Carlo simulation.
-The probability of an easement settlement was assumed to follow the triangular distriassumed to follow a uniform distribution, based on the assumption that an easement settlement could occur at any time between years 3 and 30.
-All years in this range have equal probability of selection during the Monte Carlo simulation.
+The probability of an easement settlement was assumed to follow the triangular distribution shown in Figure 4-7.
+This distribution sets the minimum probability of an easement settlement to zero percent and the maximum probability to 10 percent, with the most likely probability of 5 percent.
+The easement settlement year was